Cycling74/ml-ddsp/ReadMe.md

 ## Building

-0. Select "Use this template" and set up your own repository.
+**Note: this repository has only been tested on Mac.**

-1. Clone your new repository. **You should clone it into Max's Packages folder**.
+1. Clone the repository **into Max's Packages folder**.
 If you clone it elsewhere you will need to make an alias to it in your Packages folder.
    The *Packages* folder can be found inside of your *Max 8* folder which is inside of your user's *Documents* folder.
    Make sure you clone recursively so that all sub-modules are properly initiated : `git clone <your repository> --recursive`
+2. Download [LibTorch C++](https://pytorch.org/get-started/locally/), unzip and move the folder into the *source* folder.
 2. In the Terminal or Console app of your choice, change directories (cd) into the min-starter folder you cloned/installed in step 0.
 3. `mkdir build` to create a folder with your various build files
 4. `cd build` to put yourself into that folder